 Unlike residential property, commercial real estate is valued based on 1) cap rates, 2) gross rent multipliers, and 3) cash-on-cash returns.
 Calculated by dividing property price by net operating income, cap rates measure investor return for debt-free purchases.
-Gross rent multiplier is measured by dividing the property sale price by the gross rental income.
+Gross rent multiplier is measured by dividing the property sale price by the gross rental income from leasing.

 The metric is also used to screen properties.
 Cash-on-cash returns are calculated by dividing the property pre-tax cash flow by the investment.
 Use this formula to get the correct value.